 SECTION 4.6.
 Maintenance of Premises.
 Subject to the provisions of the Facilities Agreement, the Corporation covenants that it will maintain or cause to be maintained the Real Property, and will not cause, permit or suffer to be caused or permitted waste thereto.
 At the conclusion of the term hereof, the Real Property shall be returned to the County, together with the Project Facilities and any other improvements thereto, in substantially the condition thereof as of the date hereof or the date the Real Property is added hereto, subject to normal wear and tear.
 Except as contemplated under the Facilities Agreement, the Corporation shall not make or consent to any other improvements, modifications or alterations to the Real Property or the Project Facilities or any portion thereof, or remove any part thereof without the written consent of the County.
-Prior to an Event of Nonappropriation that has not been waived by the Trustee, in the event of any damage, destruction or condemnation of any of the Real Property, the provisions of Article VII of the Facilities Agreement shall be deemed to apply with respect to the Real Property in the manner as provided therein with respect to Project Facilities, and the net subject to the Real Property in the subject of the County.
+Prior to an Event of Nonappropriation that has not been waived by the Trustee, in the event of any damage, destruction or condemnation of any of the Real Property, the provisions of Article VII of the Facilities Agreement shall be deemed to apply with respect to the Real Property in like manner as provided therein with respect to Project Facilities, and the net proceeds from any insurance policies, performance bonds or condemnation awards shall be applied in the same manner for the benefit of Real Property as are Net Proceeds under Section 7.2 of the Facilities Agreement.
+After an Event of Nonappropriation that has not been waived by the Trustee, in the event of any damage, destruction or condemnation of any of the Real Property, the proceeds of any insurance, performance bonds, or condemnation awards allocable to the Corporation's interest in the Real Property shall be applied either in the manner provided in Section 7.2 of the Facilities Agreement or to the retirement of any Bonds or indebtedness with respect thereto and the balance, if any, remaining thereafter to such use as the County may direct.

-WITNESS the due execution of this Base Lease as of the date first above written.
+WITNESS the due execution of this Base Lease as of the date first above written